Q: I can’t afford vet care, food or supplies for my pet, can you help?

 Q: Is SHC a rescue or shelter?

-A: Neither, Second Hope Circle helps people and pets stay together through humane education, community programs and financial aid.
+A: Neither, Second Hope Circle helps people and pets stay together when they are experiencing poverty and precarity.
 We provide services to help people and pets stay together, reduce the number of animals entering shelters and share resources and information with those that need it most.
+We do have a program called Super Senior Cat Sanctuary, which can sometimes help rehome cat age 15+.

 Q: Will you help me re-home my pet?

 A: We will do everything in our power to do the best for you and your pet.
 We first work with you to see if there is anyway we can help you and your pet stay together.
 We do not pass judgement and understand there are sometimes unavoidable situations.
 We can direct you to the shelters and rescues closest to your area (in Ontario) so that you may get in touch with them.
 Check out our page about one on one consultations and remember to provide your general location.
 SHC does not courtesy post animals on our website.

 Q: Will you help me find a pet to adopt?